Nurse Anesthesia

 Nurse anesthetists have provided anesthesia care to patients in the U.S. for more than 150 years.
 Heading link

-Today, certified registered nurse anesthetists (CRNAs) are advanced practice registered nurses (APRNs) licensed as independent practitioners who plan, discuss, and deliver anesthesia, pain management, and related care to patients of all health complexities across the lifespan.
+Today, certified registered nurse anesthetists (CRNAs) are advanced practice registered nurses (APRNs) licensed as independent practitioners who plan, discuss and deliver anesthesia and pain management care to patients of all health complexities across the lifespan.

-UIC is excited to launch a fresh, new nurse anesthesia program in Chicago with the considerations and needs of today’s learners high on our priorities.
+UIC is excited to launch a new nurse anesthesia program in Chicago, prioritizing the considerations and needs of today’s learners.

-When accredited, the DNP program focused on nurse anesthesia will prepare nurses to provide the full scope of anesthesia services in a safe, high-quality, patient-centered manner.
+When accredited, the nurse anesthesia DNP program will prepare nurses to provide the full scope of anesthesia services in a safe, high-quality, patient-centered manner.
 Central to that will be expert clinical instructors and diverse clinical sites that provide a rich learning environment exposing students to a wide range of patient populations and critical knowledge and skills.

 Following the successful graduation of our first class of nurse anesthesia students (anticipated 2028), the program will post on this page attrition rates; first-time pass rates on the National Certification Examination, and graduate employment rates within six months of graduation.